robwebset/script.audiobooks/README.md

 [Add-on:AudioBooks](https://github.com/robwebset/script.audiobooks/wiki)

-You can install this addon from: [Repository:robwebset](https://github.com/robwebset/repository.robwebset/blob/master/repos/repository.robwebset/repository.robwebset-1.0.0.zip) ([wiki](https://github.com/robwebset/repository.robwebset/wiki))
+You can install this addon from: [Repository:URepo](http://www.urepo.org/)

+For latest developer version: [Repository:robwebset](https://github.com/robwebset/repository.robwebset/blob/master/repos/repository.robwebset/repository.robwebset-1.0.0.zip) ([wiki](https://github.com/robwebset/repository.robwebset/wiki))

 _Note:_ It is strongly recommended, if you are not running on Windows, that you also install the script.module.ffmpeg addon as detailed in the Wiki.

+To ask questions or comment about AudioBooks, please use the forum at [URepo.org](http://www.urepo.org/forum/viewtopic.php?t=1768)

 __Donations__